r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 ghoatscript is 10.04.0 from MacTeX 2025, which provides the TeX installation.

-Nlopt was updated to the current 2.10.0 (from 2.7.1 used for CRAN checks).
+NLopt was updated to the current 2.10.0 (from 2.7.1 used for CRAN checks).

 There is a testing service for the CRAN M1mac setup at https://mac.r-project.org/macbuilder/submit.html .
 Some ways in which